Teemeam/travel-time-matrix/README.md

 # Travel Time Matrix
-The goal is to create the following kind of visualization based on the Digitransit Routing API and HERE Route API using also the help of QGIS.
+A guide to create travel time matrices using the Digitransit Routing API and the HERE Route API.
-**Table of Contents**
-Preparations
-Get the data
-Color the matrix
+### Used technologies:
+* QGIS3.8
+* Python 3.7

 ![Lahti travel time matrix](img/lahti-travel-time-matrix.jpg)